 Robert F. (Bob) Heyl is a Senior Staff Engineer with Chevron Energy Technology Company in Houston.
 He is also the team leader of the Chevron Machinery and Mechanical Systems Technology Network, coordinator of the Rotating Equipment Facilities Engineering Organizational Community, and leader of the Mechanical Equipment RoundTable attended by Chevron’s mechanical equipment personnel from around the world.
 Mr. Heyl has been with Texaco and Chevron for 36 years and is responsible for the design and troubleshooting of mechanical equipment internationally.
 His responsibilities include equipment application, specification, selection, installation, troubleshooting, and the development and promotion of new technologies throughout the company.
 Mr. Heyl has a B.S. degree (Engineering Science) from Hofstra University and attended Columbia University.
-He is a Steering Committee member of the API Subcommittee on Mechanical Equipment, and is Chairman of API 674, API 675, and API 676 Task Forces.
-He has participated on API 610, API 614, and API 682.
+He is a Steering Committee member of the API Subcommittee on Mechanical Equipment and is Chairman of API 674, API 675, and API 676 Task Forces.
+He has participated in API 610, API 614, and API 682.
 After decades on the Pump Advisory Committee, Bob became an emeritus member in Spring, 2014.

-Judith E. (Judy) Hodgson, P.E., is an independent consultant and president of Hodgson Consulting Enterprises, LLC.
-She was previously with DuPont and Westinghouse, gaining more than 20 years of hands-on experience trouble-shooting pumping systems and seals at chemical and nuclear plants worldwide.
+Judith E. (Judy) Hodgson, P.E., is an independent consultant and president of JE Hodgson Consulting Enterprises, LLC.
+She was previously with DuPont and Westinghouse, gaining more than 20 years of hands-on experience troubleshooting pumping systems and seals at chemical and nuclear plants worldwide.
 For 10 of those years she was a DuPont corporate pump consultant and for five years a principal R&D engineer in Westinghouse’s Reactor Coolant Pump (RCP) group focused on RCP seals.
 In her current role, besides offering consulting in pump reliability and computer modeling of system flow (incompressible, compressible, and water hammer), Judy also provides pipe stress analysis consulting.
 Ms. Hodgson has a B.S. degree in mechanical engineering and is a registered professional engineer in the State of Delaware.

 Michael B. Huebner is a Staff Engineer in the Flow Solutions Division of Flowserve Corporation, in Deer Park, Texas.
 He has more than 20 years of experience in the design of mechanical seals, centrifugal and positive displacement pumps, and fluid conditioning equipment.
 For Flowserve, he has served in design, testing, and application functions in both the U.S. and Europe.
 Mr. Huebner received his B.S. degree (Engineering Technology) from Texas A&M University.
 He is a member of the International Pump Users Symposium Advisory Committee and the API 682 Task Force.

 Jacek M. Jarosz is a Global Rotating Equipment Leader at Flint Hills Resources (FHR) Co.
 He supports and provides leadership for machinery reliability, capital projects and specs and standards across FHR refining, chemicals and pipeline operations.
 Previously Mr. Jarosz was with Celanese Ltd. Global Manufacturing Excellence Group providing technical support for reliability, selection, and procurement of the machinery for Celanese Corp.
-Mr. Jarosz’s other past experience includes variety of maintenance, reliability and project engineering roles with DuPont Co.
-Mr. Jarosz received a BSME from University of Delaware in 1990.
+Mr. Jarosz’s other past experience includes a variety of maintenance, reliability and project engineering roles with DuPont Co.
+Mr. Jarosz received a BSME from the University of Delaware in 1990.
 He is a member of ASME and Vibration Institute.